execRooted/TuxSay/README.md

 TuxSay is a fun C# console app that prints an ASCII Tux (Linux penguin) with a customizable message and mood.

-> Made and tested on Arch Linux.
+> Made on Arch Linux.
+You can see compatability down below.

 ![tuxsay photo](photos/tuxsay.png)